How much can I borrow?

 If you know roughly how much money you spend on expenses per year, you can put the total amount in this box.
 If not, select ‘use average Australian annual expenses’ If you already have a loan and/or credit card, put in the amount and frequency of your repayments.

 You’re nearly done!
 All you need for loan details is the interest rate and the loan term.
-If you haven’t already, check out our range of home loans to find one with an interest rate that suits you.
+If you haven’t already, check out our range of home loans to find one with the features and benefits that best suits you.
+Enter that loan’s interest rate into the calculator.
 If you click on assumptions, we’ve pre-filled some information based on our home loan data to help calculate your borrowing power.
 The ‘use interest rate buffer’ is there to ensure you can afford the loan in the event that interest rates increase.

 Note: The results from the calculator should be used as an indication only.
 Results do not represent either quotes or pre-qualifications for a loan.
 The specific details of your loan will be provided to you in your loan contract.
 It is advised that you consult a financial adviser before taking out a loan.